 Let the Summer Sun Shine • June, July, August

-Summer is the season that never sleeps - from a morning set of tennis, lunch-time picnic, afternoon golf game, to an evening concert outdoors, there's just no end to summertime pleasures in the Pioneer Valley of Western Massachusetts.
+Summer is the season that never sleeps - from a morning set of tennis, lunch-time picnic, afternoon golf game, to an evening concert outdoors, there's just no end to summertime pleasures in Western Massachusetts.

-The Fourth of July is celebrated in grand style, with most of the towns and cities of the Pioneer Valley holding fireworks displays and festivities.
+The Fourth of July is celebrated in grand style, with most of the towns and cities holding fireworks displays and festivities.
 Two of the most prominent include Star Spangled Springfield, which is headquartered in Court Square in downtown Springfield and Old Sturbridge Village’s Independence Day Celebration.

 Warm summer weather means more opportunities to enjoy great live music outdoors.
-Springfield is the setting for the Hoop City Jazz & Art Festival, which takes place in July, and the Stearns Square Concert Series, which offers top blues, rock and pop acts for free on Thursday nights from June to September.
+Springfield is the setting for the Stearns Square Concert Series, which offers top blues, rock and pop acts for free on Thursday nights from June to September.
 Another notable event is the Annual Big Band Concert that is held at the Springfield Armory National Historic Site and features the toe-tapping sounds of 1940s big bands.
 Further up the Valley is Greenfield’s Green River Festival, a multi-day event with music, crafts, food, balloon launches and more, as well as the annual Glasgow Scottish Lands Festival, which salutes all things Scottish and Celtic, held in Northampton.
 Deemed one of only six “best small music festivals” by Time Magazine, the Sevenars Concert series, held in Worthington, features the celebrated Schrade-James family pianists.